railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 confirmed, the accounting entries represent the cost of purchase and are automatically entered into the system.

-The supplier order is then automatically set as ``Paid`` when you pay the supplier invoice.
+The supplier order is automatically set as ``Paid`` when you pay the supplier invoice.

 This method of controlling invoices is often used in service companies, because the invoiced amounts correspond to the ordered amounts.
 In logistics, by contrast, you most often work with invoicing